jpmorganchase/modular/docs/commands/test.md

 ### Arguments

 `[packages ...]`: Packages is a list of packages that the user wants to run a test on.
-The specified set of oackages can be agumented by the selective test options (`--ancestors`, `--descendants` and `--changed`).
-Modular will take all the selected packages, generate regular expressions based on their location on disk and finally merge those regular expressions to the ones optionally specified by the user with the `--regex` option.
+The specified set of packages can be further agumented by the selective test options (`--ancestors`, `--descendants` and `--changed`).
+Modular will take all the selected packages, generate a list of regular expressions based on their location on disk and finally merge those regular expressions to the ones optionally specified by the user with the `--regex` option.
 The resulting set of regular expressions will be passed to the underlying Jest process and the identified test files will be run in non-predictable order.
 When `packages` is empty and no selective options have been specified (for example when running `yarn modular test`), all tests in the monorepo will be executed.
 When `packages` contains one or more non-existing package name, the non-existing packages will be ignored without an error.
 If any package or selective options